Date Published: 16 March 2020

 I’m not currently in the UK, will I need to quarantine?

-The UK Government regulations currently require all travellers arriving from overseas to self-isolate for 14 days.
-If you are currently outside of the UK, we strongly encourage you to plan your travel to the UK so that you arrive 14 days before the start of teaching if possible.
-We recommend that you continue to monitor the UK Government guidance and we will continue to keep you updated too.
+The UK Government regulations currently require many travellers arriving from overseas to self-isolate for 14 days.
+Should you need to self-isolate, you will not be able to attend classes on campus so please consider this when planning your travel to the UK.
+We recommend that you continue to monitor the UK Government guidance as this also includes a list of countries exempt from the self-isolation requirements and we will continue to keep you updated too.

 Can you help me organise accommodation?